nnanchari/CodingBat/README.md

-My solutions to CodingaBat problems.
+My solutions to CodingBat problems.